1xcq/PurpleDome/README.md

 On a current Ubuntu 21.10 system, just execute the *init.sh* to install the required packages and set up the virtual env.

-You need python 3.9 (which is part of this Ubuntu) **If you do not have python 3.9, have a look at pyenv** Another option on Ubuntu is to install the python3.9 package with apt-get via the deadsnakes/ppa source.
+You need python 3.9

+**If you do not have python 3.9, have a look at pyenv**

+Another option on Ubuntu is to install the python3.9 package with apt-get via the deadsnakes/ppa source.
-*Make sure the virtual environment is created after you have the right python version.*

-And it will not run properly in a VM as it spawns its own VMs ... unless VT-x is available.
+It will not run properly in a VM unless VT-x is available, as it spawns own VMs.
 We confirmed it is working in VirtualBox.
 Please reserve enough disk space.
-The simple hello_world will already download a kali and an ubuntu image.
+The simple ctf_world configfile will already download an ubuntu image an create 2 VMs.
 They must be stored on your VM.

 ```bash
 ./init.sh
 ```

 Default vms will be vagrant and virtualbox.

+*Make sure the virtual environment has been created with the correct python version (have a look into `venv/bin/`)*

 **Before using any PurpleDome commands switch into the python environment:**